CryptoAuthentication/surveyonAKE/Tanveer et al. Protocol/Readme.md

-# Drone Surveillance System — Protocol Implementations
+# Drone Surveillance System - Protocol Implementations

 This repository contains implementations of secure protocols for **drone ↔ remote-user surveillance** workflows.
-The system is built around a **Global Security Service (GSS)** that bootstraps system parameters, performs registration, and mediates login requests; after mediation the **Drone** and **Remote User** perform mutual authentication and establish session keys for data exchange.
+The system is built around a **Global Security Service (GSS)** that bootstraps system parameters, performs registration, and mediates login requests; after mediation, the **Drone** and **Remote User** perform mutual authentication and establish session keys for data exchange.

 ---